CubOfJudahsLion/tm-ghci/README.md

 Windows) or `$TEXMACS_HOME_PATH/plugins/` (`$HOME/.TeXmacs/plugins/` in
 Linux, `%UserProfile%\AppData\Roaming\TeXmacs\plugins\` in Windows.)

-The plugin is rather simple --- mostly forwarding input and output --- and the resulting cool interaction and evaluation facilities are all TeXmacs's.
+The plugin is rather simple -- mostly forwarding input and output -- and the resulting interaction and evaluation facilities are all TeXmacs's.
-Thanks to Joris van der Hoeven and the TeXmacs developers for giving us such an excellent scientific editor.

 ## Buiiding and installing from source